mycrl/turn-rs/README.md

 ## Features

 - You can use the HTTP protocol to control the turn-server or obtain the running status from the outside.
-- Webhooks allow you to build or set up integrations, which subscribe to certain events on turn-server.
-When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL.
+- Webhooks allow subscription to certain events on the server.
+When one of these events is fired, we will send an HTTP PUT payload to the URL configured by the webhook.
 - The key pair used when defining the authentication in the configuration file.